 Property Description Value Description Coordinate value This formula d the data. etermines coordinate value of Formula Formula wizard Filter Pie width in pe ercent.
-Number Formula wizard Shape Assignment The individual segments are accentuated by bringing them forward out of the pie.
-The value describes the distance by which the segment is to be raised (as a percentage of the pie's radius).
-Number Formula wizard Axis Label Axis label text Text Formula wizard Legend Placement of the legend.
+Number Formula wizard Shape Assignment bringing them value describe segments are accentuated by forward out of the pie.
+The s the distance by which the pe raised (as a percentage of s).
+Number Formula wizard Axis Label Axis label text.
+Text Formula wizard Legend Placement of the legend.
 Placement of the axis' legend.
 None At chart Top, Left, Right, Bottom Equidistant (only if placement is "bottom" or "top") Describes, if the distance between legend entries is constant (Yes) or minimal (No).
 True False Yes No Border Border of the legend.
 Frame dialog Percentage for Legend Percentage of the area of the available space for the legend.
 0 means automatic calculation.
 Formula Formula wizard